apache/mesos/docs/high-availability-framework-guide.md

 * The `TASK_STARTING` state is optional and intended primarily for use by custom executors.
-It can be used to describe the fact that a custom executor has learnt about the task (and maybe started fetching its dependecies) but has not yet started to run it.
+It can be used to describe the fact that a custom executor has learned about the task (and maybe started fetching its dependencies) but has not yet started to run it.

 * A task transitions to the `TASK_RUNNING` state after it starts running